-- Control and reduce lead hazards in one hundred ten (110) low-income housing units in the Greenville area - Addressing one hundred ten (110) housing units occupied by children under the age of six (6) years with elevated blood lead levels - Provide eighty five (85) outreach programs for community awareness and education regarding lead hazards aimed at reaching 5,000 people - Screen and test children under the age of six (6) years for elevated lead blood levels - Provide Lead Safe Work and Lead Certification training to at least ten (10) Contractors involved in the City of Greenville housing rehabilitation program - Provide economic opportunities to at least sixty (60) unemployed and underemployed persons in the targeted neighborhoods, creating sixty (60) jobs - Develop a self sustaining program by integrating lead hazard reduction into housing rehabilitation programs
+- Control and reduce lead hazards in one hundred ten (110) low-income housing units in the Greenville area - Addressing one hundred ten (110) housing units occupied by children under the age of six (6) years with elevated blood lead levels - Provide eighty five (85) outreach programs for community awareness and education regarding lead hazards aimed at reaching 5,000 people - Screen and test children under the age of six (6) years for elevated lead blood levels - Provide Lead Safe Work and Lead Certification training to at least ten (10) Contractors involved in the City of Greenville housing rehabilitation program - Provide economic opportunities to at least sixty (60) unemployed and underemployed persons in the targeted neighborhoods, creating sixty (60) jobs - Develop a self sustaining program by integrating lead hazard reduction into housing rehabilitation programs one hundred twenty-five (125) units for lead-based paint, and control/reduce hazards in one hundred (100) units.

-At the program's completion, one hundred twenty five (125) units have been tested for lead pain and one hundred two (102) units were cleared of lead based paint.
+At the program's completion, one hundred twenty-five (125) units have been tested for lead-based paint and one hundred two (102) units were cleared of lead based paint.
 The program was also responsible for training forty six (46) persons in lead safe worker training and created twenty seven (27) jobs.